NSS-IITPatna/NSS-backend/README.md

 ###Status codes:
   * 200 : successful
   * 500 : DB connect error
+  * 501 : Could not fetcfh data from DB
+  * 502 : Could not update/add/remove data in DB
-  * 400 : bad request error
+  * 400 : bad request error/ Invalid Inputs
+  * 402 : Duplicate Entry
+  * 403 : Access Forbidden/ Unauthorised Access
+  * 404 : API Not Found
   * description of error is in the "message of the JSON object"